sc-ventures/cloudbreak-documentation/docs/deployment-options.md

 |  [AWS IAM](https://aws.amazon.com/documentation/iam/) | AWS Identity & Access Management (IAM) is used to control access to AWS services and resources. | Cloudbreak provisions the CloudbreakQuickstartRole IAM role that is used during the quickstart deployment. |
 | [AWS Lambda](https://aws.amazon.com/documentation/lambda/) | This is a utility service for running code in AWS. | Cloudbreak uses AWS Lambda is for running code when deploying Cloudbreak. |

-To launch Cloudbreak on AWS by using the quickstart option, refer to [Launch Cloubreak from template (AWS)](aws-quick.md).
+To launch Cloudbreak on AWS by using the quickstart option, refer to [Quickstart on AWS](aws-quick.md).

 #### Quickstart option for Azure